Karthikpika2003/testmu-sdet1-karthik/README.md

 reports/ai_failure_report.txt
 How to see the AI Failure Explainer in action

-To verify the AI integration (Task 3), you can temporarily introduce a failing assertion in tests/ui/test_login.py.
+To verify the AI integration (Task 3), you can temporarily introduce a failing assertion in:

+tests/ui/test_login.py

 When the test fails, an LLM-generated explanation will be appended to:

 reports/ai_failure_report.txt